jdrickerd/node-svnlook/README.md

 <a name="info"></a>

 ## info(repoPath, [options], [callback])
-Print the author, datestamp, log message size, and log message.
+Returns object with the author, date, log message size, and log message.

 **Kind**: global function